BlackBoxVision/material-calendar-view/README.md

 	android:background="#ffffff">
 </com.samsistemas.calendarview.widget.CalendarView>
 ```
 The above code snippet will show the simple Calendar View with default design.
-Now, you can use the following attributes, to customize the appearance of calendar.
+Now, you can use the following attributes, to customize the appearance of calendar:
 ```xml
 <com.samsistemas.calendarview.widget.CalendarView
         android:id="@+id/calendar_view"